glouw/ctl/README.md

 ## Motivation

-CTL aims to back port useful C++ template containers to C99 to make maximum use of C99's portability, small binary sizes, and fast compile times.
+CTL aims to back port useful C++ template containers to C99 to make maximum use of C99's fast compile time.

 ## Usage